frequent questions

 The submission information, if applicable (for example, a description of the operation).

-The beneficiary must provide the payer with their name or denomination and the IBAN of their payment account.
 The IBAN makes it possible to identify and validate a payment account in the SEPA area and can contain up to 34 characters.

-In the Portuguese case, the IBAN has 25 characters and starts with PT50, followed by the 21 digits that correspond to the bank identification number (NIB): the first four digits indicate the payment service provider where the account is domiciled, followed by four digits for additional information on the provider, 11 digits corresponding to the account number and two control digits.
+In the Portuguese case, the IBAN has 25 characters and begins with PT50, followed by the 21 digits that correspond to the bank identification number (NIB): the first four digits indicate the payment service provider where the account is domiciled, followed by four digits for additional information on the provider, 11 digits corresponding to the account number and two control digits.

 The legally established time limits are recorded in business days, i.e. days on which payment service providers are open to carry out payment transactions, and count from the moment the order is received by the payment service provider.

-If the credit transfer order is made on a non-business day, or after the time set by the payment service provider to consider the order as received on a business day, the order is deemed to be received on the following business day.
+If the standard transfer order is made on a non-business day, or after the time set by the payment service provider to consider the order as received on a business day, the order is deemed to be received on the following business day.

 In this regard, the following are considered to be non-business days: Saturdays, Sundays, national holidays and bank holidays provided for in the banking sector’s Collective Bargaining Agreement.
 The bank holidays that do not coincide with national holidays are Carnival Tuesday and 24 December.